heartsantor/mysql2-sequelize-auth/README.md

+# mysql2 sequelize auth

-1.copy all .env.example and paste it in .env
+- copy all .env.example and paste it in .env

-2.overwrite JWT_SECRET with your own jwt secret key
+- overwrite JWT_SECRET with your own jwt secret key

-3.overwrite DATABASE_NAME,DB_USERNAME,DB_PASSWORD,DB_HOST with your own mysql database name,user name,password,host(default host will be localhost)
+- overwrite DATABASE_NAME,DB_USERNAME,DB_PASSWORD,DB_HOST with your own mysql database name,user name,password,host(default host will be localhost)